argonautproject/subscriptions/encounters-ig.md

 ## Use case: encounter notifications

-- Describe (briefly) use cases for encounters

 There are a few key use cases that Argonaut focused on in terms of Encounter notifications:

 - Single patient (identified by id) start of encounter

-This use case covers a system being notified when a particular patient of interest has started a new encounter.
+  This use case covers a system being notified when a specific patient of interest has started a new encounter.

-For example, a consumer device (e.g., phone) receiving notifications that a person is ..? (phrasing)
+  For example, a consumer device (e.g., phone) receiving notifications that a person has started a new encounter (visit) to the Emergency Room.

 - Single patient (identified by group membership) start of encounter

   This use case covers a system being notified when a patient within a defined group has started a new encounter.

-For example, a physician receiving notifications that one of their patients is being seen by another physician or organization.
+  For example, a physician's system being notified that patients is being seen by another physician or organization.

 ## Canonical Argonaut `SubscriptionTopic` Resources